-- (I) Promotes, allows, or designates for development substantial areas of the jurisdiction to develop as low-intensity, low-density, or single-use development or uses. - Evaluation & Findings: The subject property is presently designated for industrial use (Rural Employment Center).
-The proposed amendment would change the FLUM Designation of the property from Rural Employment Center (Alachua County Designation) to Industrial, which is comparable to the existing Future Land Use Designations of other parcels in the immediate vicinity. - (II) Promotes, allows, or designates significant amounts of urban development to occur in rural areas at substantial distances from existing urban areas while not using undeveloped lands that are available and suitable for development. - Evaluation & Findings: The subject property is presently designated for industrial use (Rural Employment Center).
-The proposed amendment would change the FLUM Designation of the property from Rural Employment Center (Alachua County Designation) to Industrial, which is comparable to the existing Future Land Use Designations of other parcels in the immediate vicinity. - (III) Promotes, allows, or designates urban development in radial, strip, isolated, or ribbon patterns generally emanating from existing urban developments. - Evaluation & Findings: The subject property is presently designated for industrial use (Rural Employment Center).
-The proposed amendment would change the FLUM Designation of the property from Rural Employment Center (Alachua County Designation) to Industrial, which is comparable to the existing Future Land Use Designations of other parcels in the immediate vicinity. - (IV) Fails to adequately protect and conserve natural resources, such as wetlands, floodplains, native vegetation, environmentally sensitive areas, natural groundwater aquifer recharge areas, lakes, rivers, shorelines, beaches, bays, estuarine systems, and other significant natural systems. - Evaluation & Findings: GIS data available from Alachua County appears to indicate that there are no environmentally sensitive areas on the property.
-Any potential development would be required to comply with any pertinent regulations regarding development near wetlands or within flood hazard areas. - (V) Fails to adequately protect adjacent agricultural areas and activities, including silviculture, active agricultural and silvicultural activities, passive agricultural activities, and dormant, unique, and prime farmlands and soils.

-Evaluation & Findings: The subject property is presently designated for industrial use (Rural Employment Center).
-The proposed amendment would change the FLUM Designation of the property from Rural Employment Center (Alachua County Designation) to Industrial, which is comparable to the existing Future Land Use Designations of other parcels in the immediate vicinity.
+- (I) Promotes, allows, or designates for development substantial areas of the jurisdiction to develop as low-intensity, low-density, or single-use development or uses. - Evaluation & Findings: The subject property is presently designated for agricultural use, but the actual and realistic use is industrial.
+The proposed amendment would change the FLUM Designation of the property from Rural/Agriculture (County) to Industrial, which is comparable to the existing Future Land Use Designations of other parcels in the immediate vicinity. - Promotes, allows, or designates significant amounts of urban development to occur in rural areas at substantial distances from existing urban areas while not using undeveloped lands that are available and suitable for development. - Evaluation & Findings: The subject property is presently designated for agricultural use, but the actual and realistic use is industrial.
+The proposed amendment would change the FLUM Designation of the property from Rural/Agriculture (County) to Industrial, which is comparable to the existing Future Land Use Designations of other parcels in the immediate vicinity. - (III) Promotes, allows, or designates urban development in radial, strip, isolated, or ribbon patterns generally emanating from existing urban developments. - Evaluation & Findings: The subject property is presently designated for agricultural use, but the actual and realistic use is industrial.
+The proposed amendment would change the FLUM Designation of the property from Rural/Agriculture (County) to Industrial, which is comparable to the existing Future Land Use Designations of other parcels in the immediate vicinity. - Fails to adequately protect and conserve natural resources, such as wetlands, floodplains. native vegetation, environmentally sensitive areas, natural groundwater aquifer recharge areas, lakes, rivers, shorelines, beaches, bays, estuarine systems, and other significant natural systems. - Evaluation & Findings: GIS data available from Alachua County appears to indicate that there are no environmentally sensitive areas on the property.
+Any potential development would be required to comply with any pertinent regulations regarding development near wetlands or within flood hazard areas. - (V) Fails to adequately protect adjacent agricultural areas and activities, including silviculture, active agricultural and silvicultural activities, passive agricultural activities, and dormant, unique, and prime farmlands and soils. - Evaluation & Findings: The subject property is presently designated for agricultural use, but the actual and realistic use is industrial.
+The proposed amendment would change the FLUM Designation of the property from Rural/Agriculture (County) to Industrial, which is comparable to the existing Future Land Use Designations of other parcels in the immediate vicinity.